Beth Dubber

 Born in Cleveland, OH, Beth's journey into photography began early.
 As a child, her fascination with set photography was sparked by collecting Topps Charlie's Angels trading cards, which featured stills from the TV series.
 Captivated by these images, Beth would daydream about what it would feel like to be in the same room as those iconic actresses, taking their photographs.
 Her interest in photography continued into her teenage years.
 Mornings before school were often spent at a local magazine stand where she would peruse heavy metal magazines.
 One day, an issue of Hit Parader magazine caught her eye, showcasing a striking photograph of one of her favorite bands, Motley Crue.
 The props and composition of the image ignited her imagination, and stuck with her ever since.

 Beth’s academic pursuits led her to Cleveland State University, where she earned dual BA degrees in Studio Art and German.
 While in school, she studied under renowned photographer Masumi Hayashi.
 She traveled to Bali to create environmental portraits of villagers in the Tabanan Region, an experience that deepened her understanding of photography and different cultures.
+She also participated in a foreign exchange program studying for a year in Germany.

 Early Career and Move to Los Angeles